 Driver Charged With Fatally Hitting A Toddler

-In 2014, Peter Liss was hired in a very high profile case involving a man accused of hitting and killing a three year-old boy with his car.
+In 2014, Peter Liss was hired in a very high-profile case involving a man accused of hitting and killing a three-year-old boy with his car.
 The driver was exiting a driveway and hit and killed the boy.
-Once the driver realized what happened, he immediately exited the car and began trying to help.
+Once the driver realized what had happened, he immediately exited the car and tried to help.

 While police initially arrested the driver on suspicion of drunk driving, a preliminary alcohol screening (the only test performed in this case) showed the defendant had a BAC of .02%, far below the legal limit of .08%.

-He was still charged with vehicular manslaughter, driving without a valid license and providing officers with false identification.
-The charges could have carried a two and a half year jail sentence.
-With the help of Peter Liss, the driver plead guilty to misdemeanor vehicular manslaughter and was only sentenced to serve one year in jail -less than half of the sentence he could have potentially served.
+He was still charged with vehicular manslaughter, driving without a valid license, and providing officers with false identification.
+The charges could have carried a two-and-a-half-year jail sentence.
+With Peter Liss’s help, the driver pleaded guilty to misdemeanor vehicular manslaughter and was only sentenced to serve one year in jail —less than half of the sentence he could have potentially served.

 Man Arrested After Filming Border Patrol Violence

-One of Mr. Liss’ clients, was on probation through an alternative sentencing program when a vehicle he was in was pulled over by the Border Patrol.
-Two undocumented workers were in the car and while one escaped, the other was violently arrested.
+One of Mr. Liss’ clients was on probation through an alternative sentencing program when a vehicle he was riding in was pulled over by the Border Patrol.
+Two undocumented workers were in the car, and while one escaped, the other was violently arrested.
 He filmed the officers (which is legal under state law) and later sent the footage to ABC 10 News.